PeppeL-G/course-material/src/courses/web-development-fundamentals/project-work.md

 To be allowed to demonstrate your website, you need to have implemented at least:

 * A functional login system.
-* All 4 CRUD operations for at least 2 type of resources with appropriate validation and authorization
+* All 4 CRUD operations for at least 2 type of resources with appropriate validation and authorization.

 You may use at most 10 minutes for your demonstration.
 If you need more than this to show all features, then skip some of them.
 If your demonstration takes just 2 minutes, that could be OK as well.
-Don't start talking about irrelevant things just to make the demonstration longer.
+Don't start talking about irrelevant things just to make the demonstration last longer.

 At the demonstration we will have a laptop connected to the projector in the room you can use to show your website.
 For this to work, your website must have been deployed to a server on the Internet (Part 9 of the project work needs to have been completed).
-If you have not completed Part 9 yet, you can bring and use your own laptop and run your your website locally on your own computer.
+If you have not completed Part 9 yet, you can bring and use your own laptop and run your website locally on your own laptop.

-There are 10 different sessions for the demonstration, and you need to demonstrate your website at one of them.
-Select which one by joining the corresponding project group on Ping Pong (first come, first served).
+Join one of the [Project Work Presentation Groups](https://ju.instructure.com/courses/2142/groups#tab-1946) on Canvas to decide when you want to present.
+At most 6 students in each group, first come, first served.

-Your presentation will not be graded; consider it as (mandatory) practice.
+Your presentation will not be graded; consider it as (mandatory) practice (you must do it to pass the project work).

 ## Part 11: Submitting your work
-Submit your project work on Ping Pong for grading.
+Submit your project work on Canvas for grading.
+Your report should be uploaded as a PDF file.
 Your source code should be uploaded as a ZIP file.
 When that ZIP file has been unzipped on the examiner's own computer, it is very important that the website can be started by running the following commands:

 1. `npm install`
-2. `node app.js` (or whatever main file/script that should be executed)
+2. `node app.js` (or whichever tha name of your main file is)

 If this does not work you need to submit your work again at the next examination occasion, so double check that this work yourself before you submit your work!

-You should also attach the IP address of your Amazon Lightsail server your web application is running on.
-After the deadline the examiner will visit it once to see that you have deployed it, and then notify that you can take it down.
+You should also write the IP address of your Amazon Lightsail server your web application is running on as a comment on the upload.
+After the deadline the examiner will visit it once to see that you have deployed it, and then notify that you can take it down (only the first month is free).